 Connecting Stars Emerging Artist

-Connecting Stars enables Marisse to bring her music making to a wider audience beyond the student bubble!
-Having performed to care home residents with her school as well as delivered food packages and prepared Christmas dinner for elderly members of her local community, Marisse continues to explore the link between music and emotional well-being in her studies.
-This exploration into the benefits of music therapy further informs her performance engagement.
+Having performed to care home residents with her school as well as delivered food packages and prepared Christmas dinner for elderly members of her local community, Marisse enjoys using music to support a wider demographic online.
+She supports the engagement of her performances through her studies on music and emotional well-being.
+This exploration into the benefits of music therapy further informs her performance delivery.